divjotarora/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 Errors encountered when running a isMaster command MUST NOT update the topology.
 (See `Why don't clients mark a server unknown when an RTT command fails?`_)

+Clients MUST use RTT samples to calculate an approximation for the 90th percentile RTT for each server using the `t-digest algorithm`_.

 When constructing a ServerDescription from a streaming isMaster response, clients MUST use the current roundTripTime from the RTT task.